 On the other side of Bonavista Bay is Hare Bay, one of the best places to go whale watching in Newfoundland.
 We did a four-hour excursion with Hare Bay Adventures, and it was incredible to see so much marine life.
 The whales were jumping everywhere, and there were thousands of birds overhead.

-Nearby is Dover, where you can see the Dover Fault, which is the site where the North American and European continents collided 150 million years ago.
+Nearby is the town of Dover where you can see the Dover Fault.
+This is the site where the North American and European continents collided 150 million years ago.
 They have an interpretation site set up, and there’s also a small plane wreck you can see there.

 Keep driving on route 320/330 and you’ll reach Lumsden, which I’ve been told also has amazing beaches!